genomicsclass/leanpub/manuscript/eda_with_pca.md

 ![Variance explained plot for gene expression data.](images/R/eda_with_pca-tmp-variance_explained-1.png)

 At least 20 or so PCs appear to be higher than what we would expect with independent data.
 A next step is to try to explain these PCs with measured variables.
-Is this driven by ethnicity? sex? date? something else?
+Is this driven by ethnicity?
+Sex?
+Date?
+Or something else?

-### MDS plot
+#### MDS plot

-As we previously showed we can make MDS plots to start exploring the data to answer these questions.
-One way to explore the relationship between variables of interest and PCs we can use color to denote these variables.
+As previously shown, we can make MDS plots to start exploring the data to answer these questions.
+One way to explore the relationship between variables of interest and PCs is to use color to denote these variables.
 For example, here are the first two PCs with color representing ethnicity: